HRemonen/Distilled/README.md

 ## Development

-Replace [the template env file](server/env.template) with a .env file with your setup.
+Replace [the template env file](src/server/.env.template) with a .env file with your setup.

-Launch the app in development mode by running `docker-compose up --build` in the root folder.
+Launch the app in development mode by running `docker-compose -f docker-compose.dev.yml up --build` in the root folder.

 This will start the frontend, backend and db in their own containers.